 While this theory is often repeated, the evidence doesn’t support it.
 Multiple studies have shown that strokes associated with chiropractic care are incredibly rare—so rare, in fact, that the risk is estimated to be between one in 100,000 and one in one million adjustments.
 For perspective, these odds are lower than the risk of being struck by lightning in your lifetime.
 (1, 2)

 Interestingly, research also suggests that many cases of VAD are already developing before a patient visits a chiropractor.
 Symptoms of a VAD, such as neck pain and headaches, often mimic the conditions chiropractors treat, meaning patients may seek chiropractic care while a dissection is already underway.
-A large study published in Spine found no difference in the rate of strokes following visits to a chiropractor compared to visits to a primary care physician, suggesting that chiropractic care is not a direct cause of these strokes.
+A large study published in Spine found no difference in the rate of strokes following visits to a chiropractor compared to visits to a primary care physician, while suggesting that chiropractic care is not a direct cause of these strokes.
 (2, 3)

 Signs of Stroke After Chiropractic Adjustment